dell-ai-engineering/bigdlengine4cdsw/README.md

 - Scala 2.11.8
 - Java 8

+Note: The Dockerfile to build these engines use BigDL and Analytic Zoo builds that are specific for above versions of Spark and Scala.
+If your environment has other versions of Spark, edit the Dockerfile accordingly.

 #### Note on Java 7
 Intel BigDL recommends Java 8 when using Spark 2.x as Java 7 may cause performance issues.
 If you are required to use Java 7 then follow the instructions to [build from source](https://bigdl-project.github.io/master/#ScalaUserGuide/install-build-src/#download-bigdl-source) using an environment with Java 7.
 Then replace the /opt/Intel directory with the Java 7 compiled BigDL and edit the spark.jars in spark-defaults.conf file if using the Jumpstart templates.